DigitalStrawberry/ANE-Bugsnag/README.md

 ## Binary Files

-You can find the final compiled ANE binary along with the swc file in the bin folder.
+You can find the final compiled ANE binary along with the swc file in the bin folder or on the [releases](https://github.com/DigitalStrawberry/ANE-Bugsnag/releases) page.

 ## Setup the Extension